UI/UX Design

 • Workflow Decision Mapping

-I first conducted stakeholder interviews to identify pain points in the provider verification process and define the project scope.
-Key challenge include:
+I first conducted stakeholder interviews to identify pain points in the provider verification process and define success for provider verification:

 Improve Visibility and Status Tracking